nowicki-maciej/dmms-app/README.md

 * Sharing books with other users - also from different DMMS servers

 ## Installation
 To build this app maven is required.
+You will also need MySQL database.

 **Required properties:**
 ```yaml